That’s me up there, Daniel Henry, Head Honcho here at DHF.

-And if you don’t know where to start or if you think you could benefit from the help of a trusted coach and mentor who has been there; if you are serious about radical body transformation, get in touch with Daniel.
-He’s done it, he’s helped others do it, he can help you do it too.
+And if you don’t know where to start or if you think you could benefit from the help of a coach and mentor who has been there; if you are serious about radical body transformation, get in touch with me.
+I’ve been there, I’ve helped others do it, I can help you do it too.

-Along with his wife, two boys, a cat and a gerbil, Daniel lives just outside of Seattle in Washington State.
+Along with my lovely wife, two boys, and our cat named Winston, I live just outside of Seattle in Washington State.

-When he isn’t coaching, writing or spending time with his family, you can find him swimming, biking or running single track in the Cascade Mountains.
+When I’m not coaching, writing or spending time with my family, you can find me swimming, biking or running single track in the Cascade Mountains.